 Therefore, the main ‘grey area’ to be considered is whether the need for the repairs arises as a direct consequence of something else rather than from routine maintenance needs.

 6.9 Categories of work

-6.9.1 For guidance on what type of works the Agency considers essential for the property to remain habitable please see below.
+6.9.1 For guidance on what type of works we consider essential for the property to remain habitable please see below.

 Major repairs works can be: